vishen/go-slearch/README.md

 ## TODO
 ```
+- Bold what was matched
+- Sort based on keys
-- Tests and documentation
+- Tests and documentation and examples
+    - Document regex case insensitive match ("(?i)" a the start of the regex)
+- Add new formatters:
+    - Add log formatter that splits stuff by delimeter, and you can the select which element(s) via $n
+    - Add googles glog format
 - Better controlled concurrency
-- Sort based on keys
-- Regex match on case insensitive
-- Bold what was matched
 - Ignore parts of the line that don't match a specified format?
 - Add integration support (might not be worth it if we have to pull in the client libraries for these)?
     - kubernetes